dotnet/docs/docs/core/testing/unit-testing-mstest-migration-from-v1-to-v3.md

 ## Overview

-This guide assists users in upgrading their MSTest projects from v0/v1 to MSTest v3.
-MSTest v3 introduces new features, improvements, and some breaking changes.
+This guide assists users in upgrading their MSTest projects from MSTest v1 to MSTest v3.
+MSTest v3 introduces significant new features, optimizations, and some breaking changes to improve test reliability, execution speed, and compatibility with modern .NET frameworks.

+---

+### Who Is Impacted?
+This guide is intended for projects currently using MSTest v1 via either:
+- **Assembly references**: Projects referencing `Microsoft.VisualStudio.QualityTools.UnitTestFramework.dll` directly in their project files.
+- **NuGet packages**: Projects using MSTest v1 through the `MSTest.TestFramework` NuGet package.

+If your project relies on MSTest for unit testing and includes the above references, it will benefit from the improvements in MSTest v3 and requires adjustments outlined in this guide.

 ---